Key takeaways

 How affiliate programs work and how much you can earn

 When someone clicks your affiliate link and completes a purchase, you earn a commission.
-Most programs offer commission rates between 5% and 30%, depending on the product and industry.
-However, since each rate differs per program, be sure to check the commission before agreeing.
+Many programs offer commission rates between 5% and 30%, depending on the product, industry, and affiliate partner.
+Some programs may pay less, pay more, or offer a flat fee instead, so always check the commission structure before agreeing.

-Earnings vary, but many affiliate marketers make anywhere from $50 to $5,000 or more per month, depending on their audience size, engagement rate, and how well the product fits their niche.
+Earnings vary widely.
+Some affiliate marketers make anywhere from $50 to $5,000 or more per month, but beginners may earn much less while they build trust, traffic, and consistent engagement.
+Your income depends on your audience size, engagement rate, niche, product price, commission rate, and how well the product fits your followers’ needs.

-For best results, focus on recommending products you genuinely use and explaining how they solve a problem—authentic recommendations tend to convert better than purely promotional posts.
+For best results, focus on recommending products you genuinely use and explaining how they solve a problem.
+Authentic recommendations tend to convert better than purely promotional posts.
+Also, always disclose affiliate relationships clearly with labels like “affiliate link,” “commissionable link,” or “#affiliate.”

 Real-life Instagram affiliate marketing examples